jefftranter/6502/asm/cc65-replica1/README.txt

-These are patches for the CC65 assembler/compiler tools to add support for the Apple 1 and Replica 1.
-The patches were based on ones for earlier versions of CC65 and updated for 2.17, which was the latest at the time of writing.
+These are patches for the CC65 assembler/C compiler tools to add support for the Briel Replica 1 computer.
+The patches apply to the latest version of cc65 and are periodically updated.

-Apply the patch to the source and then build it as normal.
+Apply the patch to the cc65 source and then build it as normal or use the "build" script with suitable changes for your system.

-These commands should work under Linux to build it (or use the "build" script):

-  tar xjf cc65-sources-2.13.3.tar.bz2
-  patch -p0  <cc65-2.13.3-replica1.patch
-  cd cc65-2.13.3
-  make -f make/gcc.mak
-  sudo make -f make/gcc.mak install

-I had hoped to get these patches applied to the original source at cc65.org but the maintainers felt that it was too specialized a platform to support.
+It adds a new target called "replica1".
+See the files in the example folder for some examples of how to build and run a C program.